GMC Truck HMI —

 Originated the concept, designed all flows (preset selection, customization tabs, active session, recovery summary), and the interactive 3D seat interaction model.

-Guardian Mode — concept + majority of screens
+Guardian Mode — concept & mobile pivot

 Want to see the full prototype?